williamrwagner/williamrwagner.github.io/_pages/home.md

 My service on the Finance Committee gives me broad knowledge of Town operations and financial challenges.
 I joined the Finance Committee because I wanted to give back to the community and help the management of the Town using my financial management experience.
 I enjoyed my time volunteering.
-I want to further serve the community and believe my experiences will be an asset as Selectman.
+I want to further serve the community and help preserve Rockport as a wonderful place to live, work and play.

-I want to join the Board of Selectmen to help preserve Rockport as a wonderful place to live, work and play.
+I believe my experiences and learnings will be an asset as Selectman.

 I am asking for your vote on June 30.

-See more about me and qualifications on "About me"
+See more about me and qualifications on "About me".

 I want to understand the issues you care about most.
 Feel free to send an email with your issues and concerns.